smallerprojects/nonmake/README.md

 # Rant about make-systems

 A rant about make-systems only has value if the disadvantages can be illustrated by clear examples where a make-system is only hurting a project and not helping in any way.
+Following is a long rant about problems encountered with make-systems of different github projects.

 # LibZip example github project